-Through A Real Imitation, photographer Tommy Kha, a native Memphian of Chinese descent, uses performance, self portraiture and Memphis iconography to understand his experience and the nuances of being different.
+Through A Real Imitation, photographer Tommy Kha, a native Memphian of Chinese descent, uses performance, self portraiture and Memphis iconography to understand his experience and the nuances of feeling different.
 Obsessed with photography's tendency to reveal and conceal, and a nod to Diane Arbus' description of photography as a "purveyor of secrets," Kha pushes its function with quiet and sometimes humorous images that depict and exaggerate his alienation.
-Upon the release of his recent monograph (which Humble endorsees as a fine, fine purchase) of the same title published by Aint Bad, Kha spoke with friend Justine Kurland to dive deeper into his process and the psychology behind it.
+Upon the release of his recent monograph published by Aint Bad, Kha spoke with friend Justine Kurland to dive deeper into his process and the psychology behind it.

 Tommy Kha: This project never started out as a "project."
 I started photographing, trying to find different ways to make self-portraits and look at them together, how they [the pictures], or really, how I don’t resemble the same from picture to picture.